Houston Traumatic Brain Injury Lawyer

 Missing the deadline to file your lawsuit can bar you from recovering any compensation.
 Learn about Texas statute of limitations.

-Trauma care in Houston is concentrated at facilities including Memorial Hermann Texas Medical Center (Level I Trauma Center), Ben Taub Hospital (Level I Trauma Center), Houston Methodist Hospital.
-Common injuries treated at these centers include Diffuse axonal injury from rotational brain forces, Cerebral contusions and brain bleeding, Skull fractures with underlying brain damage.
+Trauma care in Houston is concentrated at facilities including Memorial Hermann Texas Medical Center (Level I Trauma Center), Ben Taub Hospital (Level I Trauma Center), and Houston Methodist Hospital.
+Common injuries treated at these centers include Diffuse axonal injury from rotational brain forces, Cerebral contusions and brain bleeding, and Skull fractures with underlying brain damage.
 Choosing a hospital with experience in your specific injury type can affect both your recovery and the medical documentation that supports your claim.

 Texas Civil Practice and Remedies Code Section 16.003 sets a two-year statute of limitations on most personal injury claims.
 The clock usually starts on the date of injury.
 Exceptions apply for minors, discovery-rule cases, and claims against government entities.
 Consult an attorney promptly to preserve your options.